 Jewelry value extends beyond purchase price to include maintenance costs over its lifetime.
 Total cost of ownership encompasses initial purchase price, periodic maintenance (cleaning, inspection, polishing), repair costs (prong retipping, shank reinforcement, stone resetting), and eventual refurbishment or reconstruction.
 Repairable jewelry spreads costs over decades, while non-repairable pieces require complete replacement when damaged.

 A $2,000 repairable ring maintained for 40 years with $1,000 in repairs costs $75 per year.
-A $500 non-repairable ring replaced every 5 years costs $100 per year—33% more over time despite lower initial cost.
+A $500 non-repairable ring replaced every 5 years costs $100 per year — 33% more over time despite the lower initial cost.
+For a detailed breakdown of how wear accumulates over time, see How Gold Jewelry Wears Over Time: Karat, Abrasion & Maintenance.

 Intrinsic vs. Sentimental Value

 Jewelry carries both material and emotional value.
-Intrinsic value includes precious metal content (recoverable through melting and refining), gemstone value (transferable to new settings), and craftsmanship quality (skilled work adds value beyond materials).
-Sentimental value encompasses family history and provenance, emotional connections to people or events, and cultural or personal significance.
+Intrinsic value includes precious metal content (recoverable through melting and refining), gemstone value (transferable to new settings), and craftsmanship quality.
+Sentimental value encompasses family history, emotional connections to people or events, and cultural significance.
+Repairable jewelry preserves both — damaged pieces can be restored rather than replaced, maintaining continuity of material and meaning.

 Depreciation vs. Appreciation

-Different jewelry types follow different value trajectories.
-Mass-produced fashion jewelry depreciates rapidly (50–80% loss immediately upon purchase), has minimal resale value, and becomes worthless when damaged.
+Mass-produced fashion jewelry depreciates rapidly (50–80% loss immediately upon purchase) and becomes worthless when damaged.
 Quality repairable jewelry shows modest initial depreciation (20–40% from retail), stabilizes at intrinsic value floor (metal and stone value), and may appreciate if antique, rare, or from prestigious makers.
+Repairability enables jewelry to reach the appreciation phase by surviving long enough to become antique or vintage.

 Insurance and Replacement Considerations

-Insurance economics favor repairable jewelry.
-Repairable pieces can be restored to original condition after damage, with repair costs typically 20–50% of replacement cost, maintaining original sentimental value, and preserving appraisal value.
-Non-repairable pieces require full replacement after damage, losing sentimental value entirely, and potentially facing higher premiums due to replacement risk.
+Repairable pieces can be restored to original condition after damage, with repair costs typically 20–50% of replacement cost, maintaining original sentimental value and preserving appraisal value.
+Non-repairable pieces require full replacement after damage, losing sentimental value entirely.
+Insurance companies often prefer repairable jewelry due to lower claim costs.
+All DEEVE pieces are backed by our lifetime warranty and are designed for long-term serviceability.

 Design Factors Affecting Repairability